rogerhutchings/img2iss/README.md

 ## Setup

-If you're running img2iss for the first time, it will ask you for your Imgur and GitHub account details in order to generate its access tokens.
-These details won't be saved.
+If you're running img2iss for the first time, it will ask you for your Imgur ID and GitHub token details.
+If you ever need to re-enter these, run using `-s` or `--setup`.

 ## Usage